This story begins with informal fashion

 outlet for the cognitive catalogue I was curating.
 Amateur film photography and

 working in an architecture studio helped, but it wasn’t enough – I needed design intervention.
 It came in the form of morsels of graphic

-work in that studio—an EDM about reconciliation, a poster for internal comms, a dinner menu, a wellness website.
+work in that studio—an EDM about reconciliation, a poster, a dinner menu, a wellness website.
 Those morsels tasted good,

 and I wanted more.
 Back to school I went.
 And this time I found myself in the

 There my passion converted into tangible skills allowing me to deploy